John F. Kelly: DC Capital Partners conflict of interest

 In January 2017, The Intercept reported that Kelly failed to disclose his position as vice-chair on the Spectrum Group, a defense contractor lobbying firm, on his ethics form, while taking a position at the Department of Homeland Security.
-Kelly's membership on the board of DC Capital Partners and its for-profit detention facilities at the Southern Border and Florida, operated by its subsidiary Caliburn International had called into question his neutrality as they have been described as private for-profit concentration camps.
+In 2019, Kelly's appointment to the board of Caliburn International, a subsidiary of DC Capital Partners that operates for-profit detention facilities for migrant children at the Southern Border and in Florida, raised conflict of interest concerns.
+Some members of Congress have described "prison-like" living conditions in the company's facility in Homestead.
 Caliburn CEO James Van Dusen said, "With four decades of military and humanitarian leadership, in-depth understanding of international affairs and knowledge of current economic drivers around the world, General Kelly is a strong strategic addition to our team."
 Candidates in the 2020 Democratic Party presidential primaries objected, including Cory Booker, who said Kelly's actions in joining the board were "disgusting," and Elizabeth Warren, who called his role, "corruption at its absolute worst."
 In July 2019, the House Oversight Committee announced it was probing Kelly's conflict of interest in the camps while he was the White House Chief of Staff.

 Frederica Wilson dispute

 In October 2017, Congresswoman Frederica Wilson (D-FL) criticized Trump for his phone call to the widow of a slain U.S. soldier, saying his remarks had been insensitive.
 Wilson had been in the widow's car when Trump had called her.
 A few days later, Kelly held a press briefing where he defended Trump's phone call, which he had overheard, saying Trump "expressed his condolences in the best way that he could."
 Kelly harshly criticized Wilson, calling her "the empty barrel that makes the most noise" and stating that in a 2015 speech Wilson had "stood up" to inappropriately claim credit for securing federal funding for an FBI building in her district.
-Video of her 2015 speech showed his description to be inaccurate.
-Later that month, while in an interview with conservative commentator Laura Ingraham, Kelly said he stood by his comments on Wilson and would "never" apologize for his comments.
+The South Florida Sun-Sentinel found video of her 2015 speech which showed his description to be inaccurate.
+PolitiFact published an article fact-checking Kelly's comments, which were ruled "false"; the article stated that Kelly had "mischaracterized her remarks in significant ways".
+Later that month, while in an interview with conservative commentator Laura Ingraham, Kelly said he stood by his comments on Wilson and would never apologize for his comments.
 Kelly said he would "talk about before her comments and at the reception afterwards" as a "package deal", but refused to elaborate further.